Fact-driven Logical Reasoning for Machine Reading Comprehension: Case Study and Further Interpretation

-We aim to interpret \textsc{Focal Reasoner}'s reasoning process by analyzing the node-to-node attention weights induced in the supergraph in Figure.\ref{case_study}.
-We can see that our \textsc{Focal Reasoner} can well bridge the reasoning between context, question and option.
-Specifically, in the graph, "students rank 30\%" attends strongly to "playing improve performance".
-Under the guidance of question to select the option that weakens the statement and option interaction, our model is able to tell that "students rank 30\% can play" mostly undermines the conclusion that "playing improves performance".
+Figure \ref{case_study} illustrates our model's reasoning process by analyzing the node-to-node attention weights.
+We see that \textsc{Focal Reasoner} well bridges the reasoning process between context, question, and option.
+Specifically, in the graph, ``students rank 30\%'' attend strongly to ``playing improves performance''.
+Under the guidance of the question to select the option that weakens the statement and option interaction, our model is able to tell that ``students rank 30\% can play'' mostly undermines the conclusion that ``playing improves performance''.